venpopov/bmm/.dev/bmm_default_priors.md

-Currently we put a default prior on all parameters, assuming naively that they are specified with a suppressed intercept (except for the sdmSimple, for which we have no default priors yet).
+Currently we put a default prior on all parameters, assuming naively that they are specified with a suppressed intercept (except for the sdm, for which we have no default priors yet).
 We don’t want to follow `brms` approach, because these measurement models need meaningful default priors to help with sampling.